boo1ean/app-deploy/README.md

 ## Initial notices

-`app-deploy` is dedicated to do deploys of already running app/service, first time you should setup and run your application manually.
+`app-deploy` is dedicated to do incremental deploy of already running app/service, first time you should setup and run your application manually.

 It's not dedicated to deploy "new app instances".